MOON'S DISCHARGE VELOCITY |

 A similar explanation can be applied to the more complicated launch mechanism for the counter rotating (posigrade and retrograde) Satellites of Jupiter. |

-Make a public notation on this subject here =>
+Make a public notation on

-Return to Planets, Satellites and Landforms. |
+Return to latest version of Planets, Satellites and Landforms. |